xytovl/steam-runtime-tools/docs/distro-assumptions.md

 This is intentional, and is done to provide a predictable environment across distributions.

+## glibc dynamic string tokens

+Some features of the container runtime framework require that we can automatically load appropriate 64- or 32-bit x86 libraries using glibc's `${ORIGIN}` and `${LIB}` dynamic string tokens (see `ld.so(8)`).
+NVIDIA's VDPAU is particularly affected by this.

+The expansion of `${LIB}` is not standardized, so each variation needs specific support.
+The framework currently knows about the following pairs:

+* `lib/x86_64-linux-gnu` and `lib/i386-linux-gnu`, as used on Debian,
+  modern Ubuntu, and the freedesktop.org Platform normally used by Flatpak
+* `x86_64-linux-gnu` and `i386-linux-gnu`, as used on very old Ubuntu
+* `lib64` and `lib`, as used in the Linux Standard Base and on Fedora
+* `lib` and `lib32`, as used on Arch Linux

+For systems where `${LIB}` has an unsupported pair of expansions that are different for 64- and 32-bit code, please
+[contact the maintainers][Steam Runtime issues]: it is straightforward to add to this list.

+For systems where `${LIB}` has the same expansion for 64- and 32-bit binaries (for example if it expands to `lib` in both cases), some features cannot be made to work reliably.
+The container runtime framework will attempt to work around this by using the `${PLATFORM}` dynamic string token, but that cannot work on older CPUs (those that do not have all the features of Intel Haswell).

 ## Graphics drivers

 The Steam Runtime is not able to provide graphics drivers that are